 If you want to explore Europe, you could eventually spend a few days in London to enjoy the city and then take the train to visit Edinburgh.
 Or you could even move to the Netherlands for a weekend in Amsterdam.
 City stays in Europe are perfect for couples who love to explore historical destinations.

 Then there’s my own beloved Country.
 Plan a minimum of 10 days in Italy for food, crafty Italian souvenirs, history and art.
 If you’re looking for romance, there are several very romantic Italian destinations you should add to your itinerary!

 The couples who prefer to relax on the sand, with frequent dips in the ocean and spa hotels, could eventually decide to plan a trip to Hawaii or to enjoy the Caribbean.

 If you’re roadtrippers like us, Florida has so much to offer.
-From the road trip from Miami to Key West, to a romantic getaway in Miami, or even a super funny trip to Disney Orlando!
+From the road trip from Miami to Key West, to a romantic getaway in Miami, a trip to visit one of the cute towns in Florida off the beaten path or even a super funny trip to Disney Orlando!
 You just need to rent a car and plan a multi-layered honeymoon: you won’t even have to deal with a lot of planes because you can just drive around!

 Every couple is different when it comes to choosing the best destination.
 That’s the main reason why talking with your partner is very important.
 Besides, what’s better than sitting down drinking hot cocoa and dreaming about faraway destinations?